 Daily.
 Palace open Wednesday to Monday (but closed last Monday in each month).

-over 4 years by Ann 5 / 5The park is really very nice, as well as the palace with the world famous Amber room.
+almost 5 years by Ann 5 / 5The park is really very nice, as well as the palace with the world famous Amber room.

 about 6 years by Igor Putin 5 / 5Pushkin is a fantastic garden - why has no one given it a 5 star rating?